ubccr/ccrdocs/pages/howto/empireai.md

 ### Data Transfer

 **Globus**
 The Globus data transfer service provides the fastest and most secure data transfer speeds.
-Refer to CCR's [Globus documentation](../hpc/data-transfer.md#globus-transfers) for information on how to use the web interface and search for "Empire AI Alpha" to find the EAI Globus servers.
-You'll be prompted to enter your EAI username and password for access to their Globus collection.
+Please refer to [Empire AI's Globus documentation](https://empireai.freshdesk.com/en/support/solutions/articles/157000374523-transfer-data-with-globus) for information on authentication and connection to their collections.
+If you'd like to transfer between Empire AI and CCR, refer to CCR's [Globus documentation](../hpc/data-transfer.md#globus-transfers) for information on how to use the web interface and search connect to CCR's collections.

 **SFTP**
 Secure FTP is also an option for moving data to the EAI cluster.
 You can initiate transfers via the command line or using a SSH client that provides a GUI, such as FileZilla or CyberDuck.
 Refer to [CCR's data transfer documentation](../hpc/data-transfer.md#secure-shell-copy) for guidance, substituting the EAI login node with CCR's where appropriate.